ipython-contrib/jupyter_contrib_nbextensions/README.md

 ``ipython locate profile`` from the command line will find your current default profile directory.
 Call that directory ``/path/to/your/profile``.

+If you don't have the required `.py` file, issue a `$ ipython profile create [profilename]` to generate the default config files.

 Add the following lines:

     PROFILES_PATH='/path/to/this/folder'